 Symptoms Causes and Comments Stutter peaks not filtered Stutter text file was not imported into the Panel Manager when the panels and bins text files were imported.
-Be sure that the 'Use marker-specific stutter ratio and distance if available' box is checked.
-If the 'Use marker-specific stutter ratio and distance if available' box is not checked, stutter distance must be defined in the Analysis Method 'Allele' tab.
-Samples in the project not analyzed The 'Analysis Requirements Summary' window was not active, and there was an analysis requirement that was not met.
-Turn on Analysis Requirements Summary in the 'Project Options' menu under File, and correct the necessary analysis requirements to continue analysis.
-Edits in label edit viewer cannot be viewed To view edits made to a project, the project first must be saved.
-Close the plot view window, return to the main GeneMapper [®] ID -X page and save the project.
-Display the plot window again, and then view the label edit table.
-Marker header bar for some loci are gray When an edit is made to a locus, the quality flags and marker header bar automatically change to gray.
+Stutter distance was not defined in the analysis method Allele tab.
+Samples in the project not analyzed The Analysis Requirement Summary window was not active, and there was an analysis requirement that was not met.
+Turn on Analysis Requirement Summary in the Options menu, and correct the necessary analysis requirements to continue analysis.
+Edits in label edit viewer cannot be viewed To view edits made to a project, the project first must be saved Close the plot view window, return to the main GeneMapper® ID-X page and save the project.
+Display the plot window again, then view the label edit table.
+Marker header bar for some loci are grey When an edit is made to a locus, the quality flags and marker header bar automatically change to gray.
 To change the GQ and marker header bar for a locus to green, override the GQ in the plot window.
-Alleles not called To analyze samples with GeneMapper® ID -X software, at least one allelic ladder must be defined per folder of sample files being analyzed in the project.

-7.E.
+7.D.
 GeneMapper® ID-X Software (continued)